 When the Actinotrocha is about to transform into a Phoronis the end of the intestine bends up, opening outward near the mouth.
-The umbrella is gradually withdrawn into the mouth, so that eventually only a crown of short toothlike projections surrounds the mouth.
+The umbrella is gradually withdrawn into the mouth, so that eventually only a erown of short toothlike projections surrounds the mouth.
 Finally the whole umbrella is swallowed, the arms at the end of the body disappearing, while the end of the intestine projects far out from the body behind the mouth.
-By this time the Phoronis form is clearly indicated, the body being long and slender and the mouth surrounded by a crown of short tentacles, the end of the intestine being entirely withdrawn within the body.
+By this time the Phoronis form is clearly indicated, the body being long and slender and the mouth surrounded by a erown of short tentacles, the end of the intestine being entirely withdrawn within the body.
 These changes are rapidly effected.
 The larva of Echiurus is formed on the Annelid type.

 \ In our Outlines of Comparative Embryology this account of the metamorphosis of Phoronis is by mistake regarded as descriptive of Sipunculus on pp. 157, 158, under Development.
-The word Phoronis on these pages should be substituted for Sipunculus.
+The word Phoronis on those pages should be substituted for Sipunculus.

-In Phascolosoma comentarium (Quatrefages), the body is
+In Phascolosoma camentarium (Quatrefages), the body is

-Fig. 147.-Bonellia riridis; the proboacis coiled several times. p, fore end of the proboscis; s. s. furrow in the proboscis; i, i, digestive canal; m, mesenterial threads (only shown on the anterior end of the digestive canal); g, organs of excretion; c, cloaci, u, oviduct.-After Lacaze-Duthiers; from Gegenbaur.
+Fig. 147.-Bonellia viridis; the proboscis coiled several times. p, fore end of the proboscis; s, s', furrow in the proboscis; i, i, digestive canal; m, mesenterial threads (only shown on the anterior end of the digestive canal); g, organs of excretion; c, cloaca; u, ovidnct.-After Lacaze-Duthiers; from Gegenbaur. much shorter than in P. Gouldii; the worm lives in comparatively deep water (10 to 50 fathoms), in dead, deserted shells, building out the aperture by a conical tube of sand.
+In Sipunculus (Syrinx) the tentacles are fringed or lobed.
+It does not oecur in American waters.